Pylons/pyramid/docs/narr/introduction.rst

 Jenkins tool on Python 2.5, Python 2.6, Python 2.7, Jython and PyPy after each commit to its GitHub repository.
 Official Pyramid add-ons are held to a similar testing standard.
-We still find bugs in Pyramid and its official add-ons, but we find a lot fewer of them than if we didn't have a strict testing regime.
+We still find bugs in Pyramid and its official add-ons, but we've noticed we find a lot fewer of them than while working on other projects that don't have a good testing regime.

 Example: http://jenkins.pylonsproject.org/